 - appetite loss

 Additionally, there are symptoms of Vivitrol that are seen frequently with the shot.
 These include:

 - swelling around the injection site

-- hardening of the skin where the injection was administered
+- tenderness and/or redness of the skin where the injection was administered

 Rare Side Effects

 It is also possible for rare yet serious symptoms to occur.
 Most of them are more severe than the common ones listed above, though that’s not always the case.
 Some rare adverse effects of Vivitrol include:

 - Increased thirst

 - Delayed ejaculation